POC Implementation Guide

 - Full AI provider stack:

-- DigestQueryService for read-only domain queries (extends
+- DigestQueryService for read-only domain queries

-BaseQueryService) - DigestOrchestrator coordinating query → AI generation → Notion URL construction
+- DigestOrchestrator coordinating query → AI generation → Notion URL construction

 - Mock mode support for deterministic testing without API calls